vmware-tanzu/application-portfolio-auditor/README.md

 <details>
 <summary>I have an issue, what should I do?</summary>
 <br/>
-First make sure that you are meeting all prerequisites.
+First, make sure that you are meeting all prerequisites.
 Especially ensure you have enough RAM allocated to your docker environment.

 If a restart, some cleanup or a glance at the documentation does not further helps, you can <a href="https://github.com/vmware-tanzu/application-portfolio-auditor/issues/new/choose">create</a> an issue on GitHub.
 For specifics on what to include in your report, please follow the pull request guidelines above and share:
 <ul>